MicrosoftDocs/mesh-docs/mesh/develop/developer-partner-page.md

 :::image type="content" source="../media/developer-partner-page/Mesh-TAP-logo-v4.png" alt-text="Mesh tap logo":::

-Mesh is an engaging 3D collaboration platform, bringing people together in unique environments to serve business needs.
-The Mesh Technology Adoption Program (Mesh TAP) gave our partners early access to build experiences to suit their needs.
-These companies have been through Mesh onboarding end-to-end and are looking to help you onboard to Microsoft Mesh.
+For those interested in bringing Microsoft Mesh to their company, we recommend consulting with these Mesh TAP (Mesh Technology Adoption Program) partners.
+Throughout the development of Mesh, these companies contributed to the product through feedback and direct partnership with Microsoft.
+From IT setup to custom environment creation to suit business needs, these partners have been through Mesh onboarding end-to-end.

 Consider reaching out to our partners bring your ideas to life with Mesh.